Junior oiler with acreage in Morocco, Brazil and Namibia

 Traditionally specialised in Frontier or wildcat exploration for huge targets

-Chariot Oil & Gas Ltd (LON:CHAR) has long had an impressive record of getting things done operationally.
+Chariot Oil & Gas Ltd (LON:CHAR) traditionally has targeted blue-sky discoveries.

-In many ways, the latest asset acquisition is something of a game-changer as breaking from the past, the company has picked up new acreage that already has a discovery.
+The Lixus licence acquisition broke from the tradition, as the company picked up new acreage that already has a discovery.

 It is a switch from high-risk wildcat drilling to a lower risk appraise-and-explore approach.